A landfill is a built-up waste disposal site for the deposit of waste onto or into land (underground landfill), including:

 A considerable advantage of the second option is that it allows the new cell and the accompanying infrastructure to be built within the boundaries of the existing landfill, so the neighbouring land plots do not have to be need not be acquired.

 The bottom (foundation) liner of the landfill body comprises impermeable materials, most often clay, plastic foil, asphalt or bitumen, in order to prevent the leakage of liquids and pollution of soil below the waste.
 It is followed by the geomembrane, a smooth 2 mm thick surface covered by a layer of protective geotextile which prevents punctures in the geomembrane.
 Then the drainage system is installed, i.e. the layer with a pipe into which tiny holes are drilled and which is covered with larger gravel.
 These pipes drain the leachate, while the gravel is there to prevent tiny particles from entering the pipe.
 After this base is built, waste disposal can start.

 The landfill cell cap is built as a composite system of several natural and artificial layers (from the bottom to the top):

 - Gas drainage system (30 cm) of inert material (gravel 16/32) which is placed on top of the waste

 - The GCL layer (watertight geocomposite) or 80 cm of watertight clay

 - 80 cm thick re-cultivating cover layer of humus with hydroseeding, preventing the penetration of precipitation into the waste.

 LEACHATE DRAINAGE SYSTEM

-The annual quantity pf precipitation, estimated on the basis of seepage through uncovered waste, is used to calculate the quantity of leachate.
+The annual quantity of precipitation, estimated on the basis of seepage through uncovered waste, is used to calculate the leachate quantity.